 Memphis Meats is another pioneering cellular-agriculture company.
 The firm has attracted investment from food giants Tyson and Cargill.
 In January 2020, the team raised $161 million in a Series-B funding round, with the aim of building pilot production facilities.

-Founded in 2017, BlueNalue is currently the most-funded cultured-seafood startup.
+Founded in 2017, BlueNalue achieved the accolade of most-funded cultured-seafood startup.
 In January this year, the company closed a $60 million funding round – the largest financing round to date for the cell-based-seafood industry.

 Another alumnus of the ProVeg Incubator, Remilk, founded in 2019, uses precision fermentation to produce milk proteins.
 After raising $11.3 million in 2020, the company is planning to expand its production and distribution capabilities.